Are you intentionally modeling behavior for older students? Modeling positive behavior can be an important piece of classroom management.

 I acted out at school because it was a safe place, and home was not.

 So while I am empathetic toward the lashing out or general misbehavior of students, my overall desire is to prepare them for life after school.
+Teacher modeling for students has become a key part of my building relationships with students, which then of course betters classroom management.
 I remain cognizant that I can help by modeling behavior for older students.

 Here are a few ways I attempt to do so.

 Some students simply don’t own basic healthy attitudes like “hitting is wrong” and “people shouldn’t call you names.”
 As a teacher, we can often express these nonnegotiables through literature.
 Modeling positive behavior can be started through stories.

 When teaching Of Mice and Men, a discussion about Curly and his wife often pops up.
 Students question if she is safe, how Curly treats her, if she is honestly hitting on all of those men… (I think she is probably not).
 The questions provide an opening to discuss healthy attitudes about life.
 We teachers can model the attitude that every person deserves a safe living environment.

 Some students might not realize that.
 Literature discussions provide an opening to teach students about healthy attitudes.